Dmitri Mendeleev: Activities beyond chemistry

 Beginning in the 1870s, he published widely beyond chemistry, looking at aspects of Russian industry, and technical issues in agricultural productivity.
 He explored demographic issues, sponsored studies of the Arctic Sea, tried to measure the efficacy of chemical fertilizers, and promoted the merchant navy.
 He was especially active in improving the Russian petroleum industry, making detailed comparisons with the more advanced industry in Pennsylvania.
-Although not well-grounded in economics, he had observed industry throughout his European travels, and in 1891 he helped convince the Ministry of Finance to impose temporary tariffs with the aim of fostering Russian infant industries.
+Although not well-grounded in economics, he had observed the industry during his European travels, and in 1891 helped convince the Ministry of Finance to impose temporary tariffs to foster Russian infant industries.

 In 1889, he was elected as an honorary member of the Manchester Literary and Philosophical Society.
 The following year, 1890, he resigned his professorship at St. Petersburg University following a dispute with officials at the Ministry of Education over the treatment of university students.
 In 1892 he was appointed director of Russia's Central Bureau of Weights and Measures, and led the way to standardize fundamental prototypes and measurement procedures.
 He set up an inspection system, and introduced the metric system to Russia.

-He debated against the scientific claims of spiritualism, arguing that metaphysical idealism was no more than ignorant superstition.
-He bemoaned the widespread acceptance of spiritualism in Russian culture, and its negative effects on the study of science.
+He debated spiritualism's scientific claims, arguing that metaphysical idealism was no more than ignorant superstition.
+He bemoaned the widespread acceptance of spiritualism in Russian culture and its negative effects on the study of science.

 Vodka myth

 A very popular Russian story credits Mendeleev with setting the 40% standard strength of vodka.
 For example, Russian Standard vodka advertises: "In 1894, Dmitri Mendeleev, the greatest scientist in all Russia, received the decree to set the Imperial quality standard for Russian vodka and the 'Russian Standard' was born" Others cite "the highest quality of Russian vodka approved by the royal government commission headed by Mendeleev in 1894".

-In fact, the 40% standard was already introduced by the Russian government in 1843, when Mendeleev was nine years old.
+In fact, the 40% standard had already been introduced by the Russian government in 1843, when Mendeleev was nine years old.
 It is true that Mendeleev in 1892 became head of the Archive of Weights and Measures in Saint Petersburg, and evolved it into a government bureau the following year, but that institution was charged with standardising Russian trade weights and measuring instruments, not setting any production quality standards.
 Also, Mendeleev's 1865 doctoral dissertation was entitled "A Discourse on the combination of alcohol and water", but it only discussed medical-strength alcohol concentrations over 70%, and he never wrote anything about vodka.